Current and Emerging Immigration Issues

 The following articles and pages should prove helpful in staying abreast of this issue:

-- American Immigration Lawyers Association (AILA) Practice Alert: Travel Warning for Nationals of Certain Countries Designated by Executive Order
+- American Immigration Lawyers Association (AILA) Practice Alert: DHS and DOS Implementation of Executive Order Imposing Travel and Refugee Ban

 - American Civil Liberties Union (ACLU)

 - ACLU: “Know Your Rights: What To Do If You Are Stopped By Police, Immigration Agents or the FBI”

 Please keep in mind that the information contained on this web page and in the advisories and pages listed above does not constitute legal advice.
 Please speak to a licensed, experienced immigration attorney if you require legal counsel.